Irreducible triangulations of surfaces with boundary: Preliminaries

 In this paper, a \emph{cycle} on~$\surf$ is the image of a one-to-one continuous map $S^1\to\surf$, where $S^1$ is the standard circle.
 In particular, we emphasize that cycles are undirected and simple.
 Two cycles are \emph{homotopic} if one can be deformed continuously to the other; more formally, two cycles $C_0$ and~$C_1$ are homotopic if there exists a continuous map $h:[0,1]\times S^1\to\surf$ such that $h(0,\cdot)$ is one-to-one and has image~$C_0$, and similarly $h(1,\cdot)$ is one-to-one and has image~$C_1$.
 A cycle is \emph{null-homotopic} if and only if it bounds a disk on~$\surf$.
 We emphasize that only homotopy of cycles is considered in this paper; for example, we say that two loops are homotopic if and only if the corresponding cycles are homotopic (without fixing any point of the loops).

 A cycle is \emph{two-sided} if cutting along it results in a (possibly disconnected) surface with two boundaries, and \emph{one-sided} otherwise.
 Equivalently, a cycle is two-sided if it has a neighborhood homeomorphic to an annulus, and one-sided if it has a neighborhood homeomorphic to a M\"obius band (which implies that the surface is non-orientable).
+Two cycles in general position \emph{cross} at point~$p$ if they intersect at~$p$ and the intersection cannot be removed by an arbitrarily small perturbation of the cycles.
 Two homotopic cycles in general position cross an even number of times if they are two-sided, and an odd number of times if they are one-sided.

 \paragraph{Graph Embeddings, Triangulations, and Edge Contractions.} Let $G$ be a graph, possibly with loops and multiple edges.
 An \emph{embedding} of~$G$ on~$\surf$ is a ``crossing-free'' drawing of~$G$ on~$\surf$.
 More precisely, the vertices of~$G$ are mapped to distinct points of~$\surf$; each edge is mapped to a path in~$\surf$, meeting the image of the vertex set only at its endpoints, and such that the endpoints of the path agree with the points assigned to the vertices of that edge.
 Moreover, all the paths must be without intersection or self-intersection except, of course, at common endpoints.
 We sometimes identify~$G$ with its embedding on~$\surf$.
 The \emph{faces} of~$G$ are the connected components of the complement of the image of~$G$ in~$\surf$.
-The graph embedding~$G$ is \emph{cellular} if each of its faces is an open disk.
+A graph embedding~$G$ is \emph{cellular} if each of its faces is an open disk.
 If it is the case, \emph{Euler's formula} states that $|V|-|E|+|F|=2-g-b$, where $V$, $E$, and~$F$ are the sets of vertices, edges, and faces of~$G$, respectively.

 Let $e$ be an edge of a graph $G$ embedded in the interior of~$\surf$.
 Assume that $e$ is not a loop.
 The \emph{contraction} of $e$ shrinks~$e$ to a single vertex; the resulting graph is in the interior of~$\surf$.
 Loops and multiple edges may appear during this process (Figure~\ref{contractionGraph}).